-The AutoBarber procedure works here in a similar manner that it is during in the previous step, but that doesn't mean that you need to set the same value for this option.
+The AutoBarber procedure works here in a similar manner as in the previous step, but that doesn't mean that you need to set the same value for this option.
 You can mix the AutoBarber parameters however you like - do not hesitate and check Tips&Tricks - Trimming paths if you haven't done that before!

-Valve Configurator 008
+Valve Configurator ●  😣

 File Run Help

-DUCT

-HQUH ver.
-1.0.2
+т

+.0.11

-Initial Clustering Visualize
+Initial Clustering Visua lize

 Visualize

 Raw paths

-All paths raw: 🕱 !
+All paths raw: 🗴 !

-Paths raw: 🗴 !
+Paths raw: 🗙 !

-Ctypes raw: X
+Ctypes raw: 🕱

 Smooth paths

-All paths smooth: 🗙
+All paths smooth: 🕱

-Delta anna the M

 Paths smooth: 🗙

 Ctypes smooth: 🗙

-Paths states.
+r aths states: 🗙

-Visua ize cluster of inlets: 🕱
+Visualize clus er of inlets: 🔀

-Show molecule: protein •
+Sho v molecule: protein •

-Show scope convex hull: protein •
+Show scope onvex hull: protein •

-Shov object convex hull: um 261 or resnum 28 (9)) 🔻
+Show object onvex hull: (resname ) and (sphz one 6.0 (resnu

-Cluster area: 🗙
+luster area: 🕱

+Ū.